 3. Specify Elastomers for Methanol Injection

-Some oil and gas producers inject methanol into their gas stream to prevent freezing in their control valves and other production equipment.
+Some producers use a chemical called methanol in oil and gas production.
+Methanol is injected into the gas stream to prevent freezing in their control valves and other production equipment.

-Methanol is a very corrosive gas and can eat away certain types of elastomers.
+While effective, methanol is also corrosive and can eat away certain types of elastomers.
 If you choose this route, make sure to specify the appropriate cold weather elastomers that are compatible with methanol gas.

 4. Use a CATCO Heater